Indiana Fever: 2005–2007: Playoffs debut

 Going into the 2007 season, the Fever had their eyes set on the WNBA Finals.
-They started off the season strong, winning 16 out of their first 20 games, which was the best 20 game start in history of the Eastern Conference.
-Then on July 20, key player Tamika Catchings injured her foot causing her to miss the rest of the regular season.
+They started the season strong, winning 16 of their first 20 games, the best 20-game start in Eastern Conference history.
+Then, on July 20, key player Tamika Catchings injured her foot, causing her to miss the rest of the regular season.
 The injury was later revealed as a partial tear of her plantar fascia.
 The Fever finished 5–9 without Catchings.
 They won the #2 seed in the Eastern Conference Playoffs, beating out the Connecticut Sun.
-They played the same Sun team in first round of the playoffs.
-Game 1 in Connecticut was an epic battle, going three overtimes with the Sun hanging on to win Game 1, 93–88.
-The Fever won Game 2 at home by double digits forcing a decisive Game 3.
+They played the same Sun team in the first round of the playoffs.
+Game 1 in Connecticut was an epic battle, going into three overtimes, with the Sun hanging on to win 93–88.
+The Fever won Game 2 at home by double digits, forcing a decisive Game 3.
 In game 3, the Fever found themselves down by 22 points late halfway through the 3rd quarter.
-The Fever battled back to win Game 3 in overtime by the same score as Game 1 93–88.
+The Fever battled back to win Game 3 in overtime by the same score as Game 1, 93–88.
 The 22-point comeback was the largest comeback in WNBA Playoff history.
 In the Eastern Conference Finals, the Fever played their other hated rival, the Detroit Shock.
 The Fever grabbed an early lead in the series, winning Game 1 at Conseco Fieldhouse.
 With the team just 1 game away from the WNBA Finals the Fever traveled to Detroit.
-In Game 2, the game was close until the 2nd quarter, when the Shock blew the game wide open with a 14–0 run, easily winning the game.
+In Game 2, the game was close until the 2nd quarter, when the Shock blew it wide open with a 14–0 run and easily won.
 With a spot in the Finals up for grabs in Game 3, the Fever started off the game with an early 17–3 lead.
 Then late in the first half Catchings went down with another injury; she had completely torn her Achilles tendon.
 The Shock ended up winning Game 3, 85–61.